usdoj-crt/crt-portal/README.md

 To add some test data with the form http://0.0.0.0:8000/report and then you can check it out in the backend view http://0.0.0.0:8000/form/view and the admin view at http://0.0.0.0:8000/admin.

-Generate the SASS and Javascript for the front end with gulp:
+Generate the SASS and Javascript for the front end with webpack:

-If you are doing front end work, you will want to have gulp compile the css so you can instantly see changes.
+If you are doing front end work, you will want to have webpack compile the css so you can instantly see changes.

 To ensure we are all using the same versions of our front-end dependencies, we use `nvm` to peg a version of node to this project.